gabe-campos/Contact-Manager/README.md

 # Contact Manager
-Contact manager app that uses Express as a framework and mySQL for database management.
-You must have node installed to use this app, see below for steps on how to install.
+Welcome to my contact manager app!
+This app uses Express as a web framework and mySQL for database management.
+You must have node installed and a mySQL databse set up in order to use this app.

-The app is simple to use after you get it set up.
-In order to set it up, this **first** thing you want to do is **clone this repo**.
+In order to set up the contact manager, the **first** thing you want to do is **clone this repo**.
 Once you have cloned the repo and navigated inside of it locally on your command line, run the following command:
 ```
 npm install